Preventing childhood obesity

 4. Equity oriented approach: Interventions should target disadvantaged groups and areas to promote equitable outcomes.

-For children ages 6-13, within 24 months of initiating interventions, the initiative aims to:
+For children ages 6-13, within 24 months of initiating interventions, the Childhood Obesity Prevention Initiative aims to:

 • Advance healthy weight, including reducing BMI for children living with overweight or obesity, maintaining BMI for children with a normal weight status, and/or reducing the proportion of children living with overweight or obesity.